XinyueZ/isochrone-isodistance/README.md

-# Connect with play-service
+# Connect with play-service and show map

->Play-service after v11.0.1
+> Use Map to to current location with Play-service after v11.0.1

 Great progress is that we don't need Google GoogleApiClient explict to initilize the location-service.